-Response Screening questions Evidence Consoling quastions No Yes Uncertain Human Rights Could the decision impact negatively on individual Human Rights as enshrined in UK legislation?
+Screening questions onse Evidence Yes Uncertain Human Rights Could the decision impact negatively on individual Human Rights as enshrined in UK legislation?
 There are no concerns that the proposals could impact adversely on human rights.
 Evidence used to inform this assessment includes analysis of staff demographics, engagement to date with staff and analysis of current service provision.
 Evidence used to inform this assessment includes analysis of the proposal and feedback from the consultation process which found that no concerns in relation to human rights.
-Equality Could the decision result in adverse differential impacts on groups or individuals with characteristics practed in UK equality law?
-Could the decision impact differently on other commonly disadvantaged groups? ⊠ The Public Sector Equality Duty (PSED) requires that when exercising its functions the Councils must have due regard to the need to: eliminate discrimination, harassment, victimisation and any other conduct that is prohibited by or under this Act; advance equality of opportunity between persons who share a relevant protected characteristic and persons who do not share it; and foster good relations between persons who share a relevant protected characteristic and persons who do not share it.
+Equality Could the decision result in adverse differential impacts on groups or individuals with characteristics protected in UK equality law?
+Could the decision impact differently on other commonly disadvantaged groups?
+The Public Sector Equality Duty (PSED) requires that when exercising its functions the Councils must have due regard to the need to: eliminate discrimination, harassment, victimisation and any other conduct that is prohibited by or under this Act; advance equality of opportunity between persons who share a relevant protected characteristic and persons who do not share it; and foster good relations between persons who share a relevant protected characteristic and persons who do not share it.
 In having due regard to the need to advance equality of opportunity, the Council must consider, as part of a single equality duty: removing or minimising disadvantages suffered by persons who share a relevant protected characteristic that are connected to that characteristic; taking steps to meet the needs of persons who share a relevant protected characteristic that are different from the needs of people who do not share it; and encouraging people who share a protected characteristic to participate in public life or in any other activity in which participation is low.
 Service users - the proposal is potentially relevant to the age and or disability protected characteristics.
 If individuals holding these characteristics were less able to dispose of their waste, the council offers an assisted collection service where appropriate in line with existing policy.
 Residents who have disabilities &/or mobility issues can phone Middlesbrough Council Contact Centre and request this free service.
 There are therefore no concerns that this could have disproportionate or adverse impact on these groups.
 There is no staffing impact within the scope of this review, as staff reductions will be achieved by employing less seasonal staff.
+Evidence used to inform this assessment includes analysis of the proposal, service provision and feedback from consultation.
 Evidence used to inform this assessment includes analysis of the proposal, mitigations and feedback from the consultation process.
-557 people disagreed with the proposal, compared to 436 who supported it.
-Analysis of the free text responses also indicated that there were no concerns raised relevant to Community cohesion Could the decision impact negatively on relationships between different groups, communities of interest or neighbourhoods within the town?
+557 people disagreed with the proposal, compa Community cohesion Could the decision impact negatively on relationships between different groups, communities of interest or neighbourhoods within the town?
 There are no concerns that the proposal could have an impact on community cohesion.
 Evidence used to inform this assessment includes analysis of the proposal, feedback from the budget consultation and additional engagement undertaken by the service which found that there were no concerns in relation to community cohesion arising from this proposal.

-- ⇒ If the answer to all of the above screening questions is No then the process is completed. - ⇒ If the answer of any of the questions is Yes or Uncertain, then a Level 2 Full Impact Assessment must be completed.
+⇒ If the answer to all of the above screening questions is No then the process is completed.

+⇒ If the answer of any of the questions is Yes or Uncertain, then a Level 2 Full Impact Assessment must be completed.